phil-willis/phil-willis.github.io/_posts/github.md

       steps:
         - uses: actions/checkout@v1   # should have access to all the files uploaded with `actions/upload-artifact@v2`
   ```

-### Composite Run Steps
-- `Composite Run Steps` allows you to reuse parts of your workflows inside other workflows
-  -

 ### Job dependencie
 - (Job Example) One Job depending on the outcome of the other use the `needs` keyword